zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Bethany: Okay, I guess I can wait, but why can’t I place a bid of $15 right now?

 Jermaine: First of all, the bidding on this auction  goes up by increments of 50 cents, so the next bid would be $13.
-You could plac e a maximum bid of $15, but someone might outbid you at any time.
+You could place a maximum bid of $15, but someone might outbid you at any time.

 Bethany: But couldn’t that happen anyway?
 Even if I  wait until the last minute someone could sneak in and bid a higher price.